 The body provides you many indicators that it is fatigued and susceptible to illness: elevated heart rate, high body temperature, suppressed appetite, declines in athletic performance, poor sleeping patterns and more.
-Though these indicators may seem obvious as you read them, most people will not acknowledge that if the body doesn't get the elements necessary to recover and overcome fatigue: sleep & food, it is inevitable that an illness is right around the corner.
+Though these indicators may seem obvious as you read them, most people will not acknowledge that if the body doesn't get the elements necessary to recover and overcome fatigue, sleep & food, it is inevitable that an illness is right around the corner.

 Here are 7 Rules for a speedy recovery from an illness:

 Rule #1: Listen to your body.

-The body is an efficient machine, a fever or elevated heart rates are clear signs that you should back off on both your intensity and duration of riding and cross training.
-A good way to keep track of this is to take your resting heart rate each morning.
-See #4 below.
+The body is an efficient machine, a fever or elevated heart rate are clear signs that you should back off on both your intensity and duration of training.

 Rule #2: Get more rest.

-Resting does not mean going for a lighter one hour riding session or a two-hour spin on your bike hoping it'll make you feel better - it will only make you more fatigued.
+Resting does not mean going for a light workout it'll make you feel better.
+Initially, as endorphins, etc. kick in, you can feel better.
+But afterwards, it will only make you more fatigued and your system more susceptible to the illness.
 Your goal is to get 8-10 hours of deep, high quality sleep each day.

-Rule #3: Pay attention to diet and proper hydration.
+Rule #3: Pay more attention to proper diet and hydration.
 Make it easy on your body to go about its job of fighting off the infection or virus.
 Regarding hydration, every day consume half of your body weight in ounces of water (160 pounds/2=80 ounces of water per day).
-Proper nutrition would involve eating every 2-3 hours and eating fruits, vegetables and lean protein at every meal or snack.
+Proper nutrition would involve eating every two hours and eating fruits, vegetables and lean protein at every meal or snack.
+When you are fighting something it is typical to lose your appetite.
+This is the infection or virus's way of limiting the fight your body can give it.
+You need calories to fight the bug so shakes are a great way to keep the calories in your system when you don't feel like eating.

 Rule #4: Return to training gently.
 As you start to feel a little better, resist the urge to jump back into training full-throttle.
 As a general rule of thumb, if your resting heart rate is up by more than 5 beats over your weekly average, then don't train at all for that day.
 If your heart rate is within 3 beats of your weekly average, then exercise at a very easy effort level for 45 minutes or less.
+Another rule is that however long you experienced symptoms, it takes twice as long to fully recover, even though you start to feel better.

 Rule #5: Don't ignore the obvious signs from your body.

-If your heart rate spikes straight up getting out of your car or you don't have an appetite, then following your normal volume & intensity of training does not make sense.
-This physical experience will correlate with your resting heart rate as discussed in #4 above.
+If your heart rate spikes straight up getting out of your car, then following your training program does not make sense.
+This physical experience will correlate with your resting heart rate (see #4 above).

 Rule #6: Don't expect someone else to be able to tell you what you should and shouldn't do.
-Unfortunately you're training partner, riding coach; family, spouse, etc., doesn't actually know how you are feeling, so it's up to you to make the correct decision for yourself (based off of non-emotional evaluation tools: resting heart rate, quality of sleep, appetite).
+Unfortunately you're training partner, friends, family don't actually know how you are feeling, so it's up to you to make that judgment in the end.

-Rule #7: Don't become an internet doctor.

-Google can be a wonderful tool, but even the most rational among us can turn into raging hypochondriacs if let loose on the Internet when feeling sick.
+Rule #7: Don't become an Internet doctor.
+Google can be a wonderful tool, but even the most rational among us can turn into raging hypochondriacs if let loose on the Internet when feeling unwell.
 Before you know it, your bout of strep throat has escalated to some rare form of infectious disease.
 So make an appointment with a legit medical doctor.